Irish Congress of Trade Unions: Structure

 The supreme policy-making body of Congress is the Biennial Delegate Conference, to which affiliated unions send delegates.
-On a day-to-day basis Congress is run by an Executive Committee and a staffed secretariat headed up by the general secretary, Patricia King who succeeded David Begg in the position in 2015.
+On a day-to-day basis Congress is run by an executive committee and a staffed secretariat headed up by the general secretary, Owen Reidy who succeeded Patricia King in the position in 2022.

-John Douglas of Mandate became President of Congress at the biennial conference in Belfast in July 2013 succeeding Eugene McGlone of Unite.
-The president serves for a two-year period and is succeeded by one of two vice-presidents.
+Phil Ní Sheaghdha of the Irish Nurses and Midwives Organisation (INMO) became President of Congress at the biennial conference in Belfast in July 2025 succeeding Justin McCamphill of the NASUWT.
+The president serves for a two-year period and is normally succeeded by one of two vice-presidents.